pragavigithub/New_Update_Barcode/MYSQL_MIGRATION_GUIDE_FINAL.md

 - ✅ Foreign key relationships
 - ✅ Default user accounts
 - ✅ Comprehensive .env file generation

+## Recent Changes (2025-08-22)
+### Serial Number Transfer Validation Enhancement
+- ✅ Fixed validation logic to properly reject serial numbers not available in FromWarehouse
+- ✅ Serial numbers not available in FromWarehouse now display as red with delete option
+- ✅ Only serial numbers available in FromWarehouse are marked as valid for stock transfer
+- ✅ Fixed import errors in serial number edit functionality

 ## How to Run